Pew Research: Latin America’s middle class grows, but in some regions more than others

 Over the eight years, the U.S. share collapsed, while the Chinese share more than tripled.
 By 2009, Brazil’s main trading partners were China (13.2%), the United States (9.6%), Argentina (7.8%) and the Netherlands (5.0%).

-Steinbock's presription for Brazil's economic health?
+Steinbock's prescription for Brazil's economic health?

 In order to realize its full BRIC potential, Brazil has to undertake seven critical steps.
 First, reduce the importance of the informal sector.
 Second, correct macroeconomic deficiencies (including the high interest rate and a relatively high government-debt-to-GDP ratio).